shaansuraj/shaansuraj/README.md

 <!-- About Me -->
 <h2 align="center">About Me</h2>
 <p align="center">
-  🎯 I'm currently the Co-Founder and Chief Technology Officer at <a href="https://brandladder.co.in" target="_blank">BrandLadder Technologies</a>, specializing in Backend Engineering, Cloud Technologies, and Scalable System Architectures.
+  🎯 I'm a Software Development Engineer - Backend, specializing in Backend Engineering, Cloud Technologies, and Scalable System Architectures.
   <br>
   🌟 With a strong passion for technology, I lead projects that bridge the gap between business needs and technical solutions.
   <br>